Madahva/My-learning-area/README.md

 # My Learning Area
-This is a repository for my practice code and notes (my future Blog website).
+This is a repository for my practice code and notes (My future Blog website).

 ## This is my digital garden, where I write about the things I'm working on and share what I've learned. 😀